-- You will participate in 3 face-to-face workshops of 5 days each, delivered over a period of 12 months.
+- You will participate in 3 face-to-face workshops of 5 or 6 days each, delivered over a period of 12 months.
 Workshops are spaced a few months apart, to allow time to practice your skills in the workplace in between workshops.
 Workshop 2 is 6 days to cover the ventsim training, workshops 1 and 3 are 5 days each.

 - It is recommended that you participate in the mentoring program where you will be required to engage with worksite personnel who can provide support for you throughout your studies.
 These may include the appointed ventilation officer, technical services manager, gas drainage superintendent, electrical maintenance (gas monitoring) supervisor, ERZ controllers, ventilation officers, First-class mine manager.

 - Simtars will provide a formal structure to you and your onsite mentors to guide your progress through the mentoring program, which includes a Mentor workbook and activities for you to carry out and discuss with the worksite personnel.
 It is estimated that the mentoring program will take approximately 290 hours to complete.
 You will be required to meet with your mentors on a regular basis (monthly) and your activities will require sign-off by each mentor.

 - Practical Assessments and Mentoring will occur back at the workplace.

 - To obtain the units of competency, you will be required to undertake written assessments, workplace projects/case studies, and a workplace log book with Ventilation Officer/Supervisor verification.
 Upon successful completion of all assessments, you will be issued with a Statement of Attainment from Simtars (RTO 45647).